 Linford’s has appeared on numerous television shows, having presented three series of ‘Linford’s Record Breakers’ on BBC1 and ‘Garden Invaders’ amongst others.
 He has worked as a technical commentator in Athletics and has presented many sports specific programmes over the years.
 Linford was CNN’s lead commentator throughout the Olympic Games Period when he analysed the athletics and provided his expert views having been in the sport for over 30 years.

 Linford’s success in Athletics has continued since his retirement in a coaching role, having coached a number of top British athletes to success, including Olympic medals for Darren Campbell, Katharine Merry, Mark Lewis Francis and Commonwealth Gold Medallist Laura Turner.
-He is currently coaching some of Britain’s leading international athletes inc. World Championships 400m Bronze medallist Conrad Williams and European U23 400m Champion Nigel Levine.
+He is currently coaching some of Britain’s leading international athletes , European Indoor Silver Medallist & European U23 400m Champion Nigel Levine and Olympians James Ellington and Margaret Adeoye.
 Linford is one of Britain’s most successful Coaches and had 5 Athletes competing in the London Olympics.
+His focus is very much on Rio 2016.